 For a long time, Apple stated that your loved ones had no rights to the content of your iCloud account.
 Apple’s iCloud terms and conditions said:

 Unless otherwise required by law, You agree that your Account is non-transferable and that any rights to your Apple ID or Content within your Account terminate upon your death.
 Upon receipt of a copy of a death certificate your Account may be terminated and all Content within your Account deleted.

-This means that your emails, your personal documents, and your photos will not be accessible to anyone else.
-This is problematic: if you die, and want your spouse or children to have copies of this information, Apple will not give it to them.
-However, there was a court case in 2016 where a widow sued Apple to obtain her husband's data, and won in court.
-But for most people, this sort of procedure is too complex and costly.
+Previously, Apple’s terms and conditions meant that your emails, your personal documents, and your photos would not be accessible to anyone else.
+This was problematic: if you died, and wanted your spouse or children to have copies of this information, Apple would not give it to them.
+However, there was a court case in 2016 where a widow sued Apple to obtain her husband’s data, and won in court.

 Preparing the future